 (v) The Resource Entity shall provide sufficient model data to ERCOT within 60 days of receipt of the data request.
 ERCOT, in its sole discretion, may extend the response deadline.

+(c) ERCOT shall perform a topology check to identify any Large Load that becomes radial to one or more series capacitors in the event of six or fewer concurrent transmission Outages.
+ERCOT shall prepare a report to summarize the results of the topology check and provide it to the affected TSP.
+ERCOT and the affected TSP shall determine a need for further evaluation.

+(i) If an SSO study confirms the Large Load or any associated Facilities are vulnerable to SSO and this risk was not previously identified during any study required by Section 3.22.1.4, the TSP that owns the affected series capacitor shall coordinate with ERCOT, the affected ILLE, and affected TSPs to develop and install SSO Countermeasures on the ERCOT transmission system.
+The SSO Countermeasures shall be implemented prior to the latter of the energization of the transmission project or Initial Energization of the Large Load.

+(ii) The ILLE, through the interconnecting TSP, shall provide sufficient model data to ERCOT within 60 days of receipt of any data request.
+ERCOT, in its sole discretion, may extend the response deadline.

-3.22.2 Subsynchronous Resonance Vulnerability Assessment Criteria
+3.22.2 Subsynchronous Oscillation Vulnerability Assessment Criteria

-(1) A Generation Resource is considered to be potentially vulnerable to SSR in the topology-check if a Generation Resource will become radial to a series capacitors(s) in the event of less than 14 concurrent transmission Outages.
+(1) A Generation Resource is considered to be potentially vulnerable to SSR in the topology check if a Generation Resource will become radial to one or more series capacitors in the event of 14 or fewer concurrent transmission Outages.
 A frequency scan assessment and/or a detailed SSR assessment shall be required to screen for system conditions causing potential SSR vulnerability.

+(2) A Large Load is considered to be potentially vulnerable to SSO in the topology check if:

+(a) A Large Load will become radial to one or more series capacitors in the event of six or fewer concurrent transmission Outages; or

+(b) A transformer associated with a Large Load will become radial to one or more series capacitors in the event of the following:

+(i) One single element outage;

+(ii) One common tower outage;

+(iii) Two single element outages;

+(iv) Two common tower outages; or

+(v) One single element outage and one common tower outage.

-(2) In determining whether a Generation Resource is considered to be potentially vulnerable to SSR in the frequency scan assessment results, the following criteria shall be considered:
+(3) In determining whether a Generation Resource is considered to be potentially vulnerable to SSR in the frequency scan assessment results, the following criteria shall be considered:

 (a) Induction Generator Effect (IGE) and Subsynchronous Control Interaction (SSCI):